UPDATE: Researching Kenyan Law

 - Superior courts which comprises of; the Supreme Court, the Court of Appeal, the High Court and courts established under article 162(2) with the status of the High Court.

-- Subordinate courts which include; the Magistrates courts, the Khadhis courts, Court Martial and any other court or tribunal as may be established by an Act of Parliament, other than the courts established as required by article 162(2).
+- Subordinate courts which include the Magistrates courts, the Khadhis courts, Court Martial and any other court or tribunal as may be established by an Act of Parliament, other than the courts established as required by article 162(2).

-Under Article 159 of the Constitution of Kenya 2010, the Judicial Authority is derived from the people and vests in, and shall be exercised by the courts and tribunals established by or under the Constitution.
-The judiciary is the ultimate interpreter of the Constitution
+Under Article 159 of the Constitution of Kenya 2010, the Judicial Authority is derived from the people and vests in and shall be exercised by the courts and tribunals established by or under the Constitution.
+The judiciary is the ultimate interpreter of the Constitution.

-One of the issues for judicial reforms intended to be resolved by the New Constitution was the need to have a more independent, transparent and accountable judiciary.
-The New Constitution attempts to address this concern by creating a more inclusive and accountable Judicial Service Commission as an independent mechanism for appointment of judges.
-Under art 171 of the New Constitution, other than Chief Justice, the Attorney General and representatives of each of the superior courts, the Judicial Service Commission is equally representative of magistrates, statutory body that regulates advocates, Public Service Commission and lay persons.
-Whereas the President appoints the representatives of the lay persons, such appointments must be approved by the National Assembly.
-Judges enjoy security of tenure, have their salaries charged on the Consolidated Fund, cannot have their salaries and benefits varied to their disadvantage and are immune from any action or suit in respect of anything done in good faith in exercise of their judicial function.
+The current Constitution has brought about welcome judicial reforms by establishing, at least on paper, a more independent, transparent and accountable judiciary.
+Firstly, now in place is a more inclusive and accountable Judicial Service Commission charged with the broad mandate of promoting and facilitating the independence and accountability of the Judiciary and the efficient, effective and transparent administration of justice.
+Under art 171 of the Constitution, the Judicial Service Commission is composed of the Chief Justice, the Attorney General and representatives of each of the superior courts, the magistrates, the statutory body that regulates advocates, the Public Service Commission and lay persons.
+Even though the President appoints the representatives of the lay persons, such appointments must be approved by the National Assembly.
+Secondly, judges enjoy security of tenure, have their salaries charged to the Consolidated Fund, cannot have their salaries and benefits varied to their disadvantage and are immune from any action or suit in respect of anything done in good faith in exercise of their judicial function.
 Critics however still argue that the safeguards given to judges to ensure independence of the judiciary should extend to the magistrates.

-· In the exercise of judicial authority, the Judiciary as constituted by Article 161, shall be subject only to the Constitution and the law and shall not be subject to the control or direction of any person or authority.
+- In the exercise of judicial authority, the Judiciary as constituted by Article 161, shall be subject only to the Constitution and the law and shall not be subject to the control or direction of any person or authority.

-· The office of the judge of a superior court shall not be abolished while there is a substantive holder of the office.
+- The office of the judge of a superior court shall not be abolished while there is a substantive holder of the office.

-The New Constitution establishes the Judicial Service Commission as the body mandated to petition the President to remove a judge from office.
+The Constitution establishes the Judicial Service Commission as the body mandated to petition the President to remove a judge from office.
 The petition may be initiated by the Commission suo moto or by any person aggrieved by the conduct of a judge.
-This gives every consumer of justice an opportunity to petition for a judge to be removed in the event that he/she is reasonably aggrieved by the conduct of the judge.
+This gives every Kenyan an opportunity to petition for a judge to be removed in the event that he/she is reasonably aggrieved by the conduct of the judge.
 Within fourteen days from the date of receipt of the petition, the President is obliged to suspend the judge against whom the petition is made and appoint a tribunal to investigate the conduct of the judge.
 The tribunal is then required to expeditiously inquire into the petition and make binding recommendations to the President.
-During suspension, the remunerations and benefits paid to the judge are adjusted to one-half until the judge is removed from, or reinstated in office.
+During suspension, the remunerations and benefits paid to the judge are adjusted to one-half until the judge is removed from or reinstated in office.
 A judge aggrieved by the recommendations of the tribunal may appeal to the Supreme Court within ten days from the date the tribunal makes its recommendations.
 The disciplinary mechanism instils a sense of accountability of judicial officers in exercising their mandate.
 Certain critics have argued that not all breaches of regulations by judges should warrant removal from office; that there should be put in place some form of internal disciplinary mechanisms by the head of the Judiciary for ‘petty’ breaches of regulations.
 With respect, such an approach may turn the heads of Judiciary into sources of coercion and intimidation of judicial officers.

 “1.
 The free exercise of any creed or religion will at all times be safeguarded and, in particular, His Highness present subjects who are of the Muslim faith and their descendants will all the times be ensured of complete freedom of worship and the preservation of their own religious buildings and institutions.